 lorem ipsum Quam est faucibus porttitor luctus sem phasellus.
 Pretium neque aliquet .

-Find clear, honest answers to common question about Buyer Representation from an experience professional.
+Find clear, honest answers to common questions about Buyer Representation from an experienced professional.

 The Answer: As your buyer's agent, I ensure the Texas Real Estate Commission (TREC) Farm and Ranch contract is filled out correctly to address who is responsible for any potential tax rollbacks.
 After closing, it is the buyer’s responsibility to apply for the continuity of the exemption.
 I will provide you with the necessary county appraisal district forms and point you to the proper local tax authorities or your CPA to ensure your application is submitted before the strict municipal deadlines.